ckdevrel/takeoffandroid.github.io/README.md

 ## Known issues 🙌

-- Flutter web is still in development stage 💻 so any of the flutter plugins are not supported.
+- Flutter web is still in development stage 💻 so flutter plugins are not supported.
 - a href not working as of now 🔗

 ## Credits 🙏